Skip to main content

 High-Res Downloads

 Ensure your guests can download the photos they are in without aggressive paywalls.
-The best wedding websites allow for unlimited full-resolution downloads for guests, making it easy for family to print their favorite memories.
+The best wedding websites allow unlimited full-resolution downloads for guests, making it easy for family to print their favorite memories.

-Mobile Optimization is Non-Negotiable
+Step 5: Mobile Optimization is Non-Negotiable

-When building your site, always preview it in "Mobile View".
+When building your site, always preview it in "Mobile View."
 Check that:

 • The gallery loads quickly over 4G/5G connections.